 Everyone has responsibilities, goals and actions that they need to complete and although some people seem to bubble along keeping their plans all in their mind, most of us need that special place to write down and record what we need to achieve and plan for success.

-So how do you choose the perfect diary?
+So how do you choose the perfect planner?

 It’s tempting to just pick something with a pretty cover (and by golly are there heaps of those).
 But from experience, when you choose something beautiful over something practical, you end up putting it up on the shelf and never using it!
 And that’s just a waste of money!

-Scheduling and time-management is my gig, so here are my top tips for choosing the perfect diary, no matter who you are or what your circumstances are.
+Scheduling and time-management is my gig, so here are my top tips for choosing the perfect planner, no matter who you are or what your circumstances are.

 Tip 1: Understand your needs

-Before you jump into shopping and browsing, take a moment to reflect on the diaries you’ve used in the past.
+Before you jump into shopping and browsing, take a moment to reflect on the planner you’ve used in the past.

 What didn’t you like about them?